HMoana/M5-Frontend/README.md

 - Install and open _docker desktop_ on your local machine
 - Open integrated terminal on _M5-Backend_
-- In the terminal use command _'docker-compose start'_ this will build, run & compose the docker containers
+- In the terminal use command _'docker-compose up'_ this will build, run & compose the docker containers
-- After some time the terminal will show _mongo output & listening to the server port_
+- After some time the terminal will show _output for 3 containers_
-- In _docker desktop_ both mongo and server containers should appear as _'running'_
+- In _docker desktop_ all containers should appear as _'running'_
-- Open another integrated terminal on _M5-Frontend_ and use command _'npm start'_
+- In the browser enter the designated ports
 - To stop docker containers use command _'docker-compose stop'_

 ---